0zDxt/pass_input/README.md

 |_|   \__,_|___/___/ \_/\_/ \___/|_|  \__,_| |___/\___|\__|\__\___|_|

 ```
-This Python program enables user registration and authentication by storing usernames and hashed passwords in a SQLite database.
-It uses SHA-256 for password hashing and provides a command-line interface.
+This is a sloppy Python project to train myself to password inputs and handling hashes.
+This is not meant to be used in production.
+PAsswords will be hashed in sha-256 and stored in a dedicated user.db SQL database.
+Please ensure to safely store it
+It probably sucks and if by any chance to read this please feel free to tell me how to improve it.

 # Features
-- Register users with a unique username and password.
+- Register users with a unique username and password
-- Verify passwords against stored hashes.
+- Verify passwords against stored hashes
-- Store data securely in a SQLite database (users.db).
+- Store data securely in a SQLite database (users.db)
-- Basic error handling for database operations.
+- Basic error handling for database operations

 # Requirements
 - Python 3.6+
 - Standard Python modules: getpass, hashlib, sqlite3

-No additional dependencies required.

 # Installation
-- Clone or download the source code.
+- Clone or download the source code
-- Ensure Python 3 is installed: python3 --version.
+- Ensure Python 3 is installed: python3 --version
-- Navigate to the directory containing main.py.
+- Navigate to the directory containing main.py

 # Usage
-Run the program: python3 main.py
+Run the script: python3 main.py
-Follow prompts:Enter a username.
+Follow prompts:Enter a username
-- Set and confirm a password.
+- Set and confirm a password
-- If the username is unique, it’s saved to users.db.
+- If the username is unique, it’s saved to users.db
-- Enter the password again to verify access.
+- Enter the password again to verify access

-# Project Structure
-main.py: Main script for user registration and authentication.
-users.db: SQLite database storing usernames and password hashes.

 # Database Structure
 Table users:username (TEXT, primary key): Unique username.
-password hash (TEXT, not null): SHA-256 password hash.
+password hash (TEXT, not null): SHA-256 pasword hash

-# Security
-Passwords are hashed with SHA-256.
-Ensure users.db is stored securely with restricted permissions.
+(real nerds listen to UwU_underground)